What is Diabetes Food Pyramid?

 Diabetic Food Group 5: Meat & Meat Substitutes

 Meat & meat substitutes are high protein foods.
 Among the foods included in the food group are poultry, beef, lamb, seafood, eggs, cheeses, nuts, and soy products.
 Always select lean meat or skinless poultry which are lower in fat.
 Cook these foods in healthy ways, such as steaming, baking, grilling, or broiling.
 For cheese, go for low-fat options instead of regular cheeses.

 Diabetic Food Group 6: Fats & Sweets

 Fats and sweets are at the very top of the diabetes food pyramid, which means that diabetics should eat less of these foods.
 Diabetics should make their choices wisely when it comes to fats and sweet treats.
 Only go for healthy unsaturated fats and non-hydrogenated oils or spreads.
 Avoid unhealthy animal fats and hydrogenated oils.
-For snacks, choose healthy unsalted baked chips, puffed rice or air-popped popcorn, avoid highly salted or butter-flavored choices.
+For snacks, choose healthy unsalted baked chips, puffed rice, or air-popped popcorn, and avoid highly salted or butter-flavored choices.